zamanapp/prayers-call/docs/guide/one-time-calculator.md

 ### getPrayerTime

-Get a specific Prayer time based on the date used to initialize the calculator. this method returns a `Date` object and accept a `prayer` parameter of type [`PrayerNames`]().
+Returns the time for a specific prayer based on the initialized date.
+Accepts a prayer parameter of type [`PrayerNames`]().

 ```ts
 import { Methods, PrayerNames, StaticCalculator } from 'prayer-call'